microsoft/winget-cli/README.md

 ## Credit

-We would like to thank Keivan Beigi @kayone for his work on Appget which helped us on the initial project direction for Windows Package Manager.
+We would like to thank Keivan Beigi @kayone for his work on AppGet which helped us on the initial project direction for Windows Package Manager.

 ## Contributing